singhdivyank/MongoHadoop/MongoDB/readme.md

 ![](https://miro.medium.com/max/900/1*b0TtGI6gWFLltL1QkRxVdg.png)

-A cross-platform document oriented NoSQL database that stores data as JASON documents and provides high performance, high availaility and easy scalability.
+A cross-platform document oriented NoSQL database that stores data as JSON documents and provides high performance, high availaility and easy scalability.
 Used by Github and Cassandra

 ## Working concept